quotientbot/quotient/README.md

   </p>
 </p>

+## Running

+I would prefer if you don't run an instance of Quotient.
+You can directly invite it from the above given URL.
+The source here is provided for educational purposes only.

+If you still want to run Quotient locally, here are the steps you want to do:

+1. **Make sure you have Python 3.8 or higher.**
+2. **Setup Environment:**
+   > ➥ Install poetry: `pip install poetry`
+   > ➥ Install dependencies: `poetry install`
+   > ➥ Spawn a shell: `poetry shell`
+3. **Setup PostgreSQL database**
+4. **Setup Tortoise-ORM**
+5. **Rename example_config.py to config.py and fill in all the secrets**
+6. **Run ./src/bot.py**

 <!-- CONTRIBUTING -->

 ## Contributing

 If you want to contribute in this project.
 Follow the steps listed below -

 1. Fork the Project
 2. Make the changes you want to do
 3. Open a pull request
-4. Make sure to add proper details!

 <!-- LICENSE -->

 ## License

 Distributed under the MPL-2.0.
 See `LICENSE` for more information.